zenhox/p4-quick/README.md

 sudo pip install crcmod
 ```

-And then, **Note that:** my script recommand you to make a independent directory to hold p4 component:
+And then, **Note that:** my script recommand you to make a independent directory in home directory to hold p4 component:

 ```bash
 mkdir ~/P4